-Although most of us were “trained” by well-meaning parents, starting from the first moment we could move around on our own, with the words “Be a good girl.
-Be a good boy,” these words do NOT make great adult men and women, and certainly not great lovers and life partners.
-They are a TRAP!
+Although most of us were “trained” by well-meaning parents, it start from the first moment we could move around on our own.
+We heard the words, “Be a good girl.
+Be a good boy.”
+And believe it or not, most adults are still trying to follow the girl girl / good boy rules.
+These words do not inspire great adult men and women, and certainly don’t make for great lovers and life partners.
+The words are a TRAP!

 Doing the right thing, trying to nice, being good… is a setup for heartbreak.

 Another thing you’ll hear me talk about is that we have to get out of our comfort zone in order to manifest our desires… which means we have embrace our dis-comfort zone.
-So let me use myself as an example, I was looking at a particular pattern in my life and realized that I was very comfortable when I knew I could do it right, when I could always do what I said I’d do, when I was “good”.
+So let me use myself as an example, I was looking at a particular pattern in my life and realized that I was very comfortable when I knew I could do it right, when I could absolutely do what I said I’d do.
+That meant I was “good”.
 Then I asked myself, “What’s the ‘discomfort zone’ that I have to embrace to be free of this pattern?”
 The answer: “Being Bad”.

-I was writing in a morning journal when I had that realization.
-I continued to write, “I hate being bad.
+As I explored this trap, in my journal I wrote, “I hate being bad.
 Bad was never good.
 Bad got me punished.
 Bad got me the silent treatment.
 Bad meant people were angry with me.
 Bad meant people might stop loving me.
 Bad is sad.
 Bad is lonely.
 It means you get sent to your room and nobody wants you.
 Bad is boring and I hate boring… but mostly bad is lonely because you’re unwanted.
 I hate that.
 I hate that.”

-That is word-for-word out of my journal from earlier this week.
+That is word-for-word out of my journal.
 After rereading what I wrote, I knew I had to share it in hopes that it would propel you to set yourself free from the trap of “Be a good girl.
 Be a good boy,” that so many of our parents unknowingly set for us.

 I knew I was always (and still am) bothered when I hear a parent say “be a good boy or girl”… as if this is our identity, as if we could actually be “bad” at our essence.
-I know that’s not what is actually meant but it it is what is heard by children.
-I had no idea how deeply this impacted how I show up in life, in relationship, in business, in bed.
-Let’s just say I’m doing some more deep clearing work.
+I know that’s not what is actually meant but it is what is heard by children.
+I had no idea how deeply this impacted how I show up in life, in relationship, in business, in bed – as an adult.
+Let’s just say I’ve done some more deep clearing work.
 I’m done with the “good girl” persona.
 It’s time to be me.

 Is it time to be you?
 Is it time to give up trying to please everyone else?
 Is it time to give up trying to live up to someone else’s expectations for you?
 Are you ready to be free?